bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
 Above provides a no code Digital Operations environment to aggregate and make senses of key data from your back office systems.

-          Once in this environment, real-time analytics and workflow can be quickly assembled across disparate data sets—driving intelligent cross-functional business processes and novel customer features.
-And since Above replaces the need for app and web servers, you won't need backend engineering to power your new internal and customer experiences.
+Once there, you can build intelligent business processes with your own user interfaces, share data across your organization and enforce a data-centric strategy as your business grows.

+          *   Grow your back office without adding user seats to your ERP, CRM, WMS and marketing systems

+          *   Derive new insights from mixed real-time data and create intelligent, predictive automations

+          *   Share data across the company with any business team
         video_embed_html: ''
         media_position: left
         media_width: fifty